wpswings/subscriptions-for-woocommerce/README.txt

 * **Compatible With PayPal Standard**: The Subscriptions plugin works flawlessly with PayPal Standard to receive WooCommerce recurring payments.
 You can add it as one of the payment methods by entering your PayPal merchant account API keys

-* Subscriptions plugin is compatible with [**Points and Rewards for WooCommerce Free**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-subs-par-pro&utm_medium=subs-org-page&utm_campaign=par-pro).
+* Subscriptions plugin is compatible with [**Points and Rewards for WooCommerce Free**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=subs-org-page&utm_campaign=par-pro).
 You can allow your users to use their earned points to purchase subscription products & services and reward users with points when they place recurring orders.

-* [**Membership for WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/) Free and [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-subs-membership-pro&utm_medium=subs-org-page&utm_campaign=membership-pro): Our WooCommerce Subscriptions plugin works seamlessly with the Membership for WooCommerce plugin.
-This integration allows you to sell subscription services and products as part of your membership plans.
-With our WordPress subscription plugin, you can easily create membership plans and offer exclusive discounts to your members.
+* [**Membership for WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/) Free and [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=subs-org-page&utm_campaign=membership-pro): Our WooCommerce Subscriptions plugin works smoothly with the Membership plugin, letting you sell subscription services and products as part of your membership plans.
+You can easily create membership plans, offer exclusive discounts, and add options like a free trial or signup fee for membership products.
+This makes it simple to manage your membership and subscription options.

 * [**Wallet System for WooCommerce Free**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=subs-org-page&utm_campaign=wallet-pro/).
 The Wallet system compatibility allows users to pay for their recurring services and products via a WooCommerce wallet.
 Customers can buy subscriptions using the Wallet amount as a discount (not a payment gateway).
 The renewal order will also be discounted based on the wallet amount.